besok/db-data-generator/readme.md

 * (optional) add property *generator.cache-entity-size* to your application file.
     * It manages generated size between many2many relations.
 By default it is 20.
     * For example, we have 2 tables A and B with m2m rel.
 Generator takes 20 entities from each table and generate 400 relations each other.

+#### Subjects:
+* DatabaseDataGeneratorFactory - generator factory.
+* ? extends Generator - common class , which generates common logic.
+* InnerLog - log entity, which contains all activity.
+* InnerCache - inner cache with generated objects.It can be used for getting generated objects without an db impact.
+* MetaData - inner data class which has all parsed information from JpaRepository.
+* AbstractPlainTypeGeneratorSupplier - class describes a method for generation plain types(integer, long, string and etc).
+    * It takes Metadata instance for custom generation.

 #### Usage examples: